Love Is Dead (song)

-"Love Is Dead" is the first single from Brett Anderson's first solo album, Brett Anderson.
+"Love Is Dead" is the debut solo single by Brett Anderson from his self-titled debut solo album.
 It was released on two CD singles and 7" vinyl.
 A download bundle was also available.
 The sleeve was designed by Peter Saville, with photography by Wolfgang Tillmans.
 The music video was directed by Russell Thomas.

 The single reached number 42 on the UK Singles Chart.
-It was well-received by critics.
-Dom Gourlay of Contactmusic.com felt that Anderson sounded more "mature" on this song compared to his work with The Tears, while NME considered the song "rather decent."
-The Daily Record considered it to be one of the best songs Anderson had written, saying, "Aching violins push this mid-tempo rocker into the realms of a classic."
+It was well received by critics.
+Dom Gourlay of Contactmusic.com wrote: "As a precursor for his self-titled album, 'Love Is Dead' is pretty much what you'd expect it to be - lavish, grandiose, elegant and distinctive."
+He felt that vocally, Anderson sounded more "mature" and that the song was more memorable than any of his recent work with The Tears.
+He added: "The string section gives it an added edge, somewhat surprisingly, while the hookline isn't a million miles away from the coda of one of his initial employers' biggest hits, 'Stay Together'."

+Rick Futon of the Daily Record said it was "one of the best songs Brett Anderson has ever written."
+He noted: "Aching violins push this mid-tempo rocker into the realms of a classic."
+NME considered the song "rather decent."